eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The **Valid** state is the first state of a Relying Party.
 This means it has been registered by a Relying Party Registrar, as described in [Section 6.4.2](#642-relying-party-registration).

 The Registrar can de-register a Relying Party.
-This leads to the **Invald** state.
+This leads to the **Invalid** state.
 For more information about de-registration, please refer to [Section 6.4.3](#643-relying-party-de-registration).
+A Wallet Unit will not present a PID or attestation to a Relying Party that is in this state.

 ## 5 PIDs and attestations